hawx/guard-sass/README.md

     guard 'sass', :input => 'styles'

-If you want to require a ruby library that extend sass, use the `:libs` option:
+If you want to require a ruby library that extends sass, use the `:libs` option:

     guard 'sass', :input => 'styles', :libs => './styles/bourbon/lib/bourbon.rb'